s3cur3/brewerysites/about.md

 ---
-title: Plans & Pricing
+title: About Brewery Sites
 layout: archive
-permalink: /pricing/
+permalink: /about/
 ---

-{% include pricing-table.html %}
+(Lorem ipsum)